nilern/vesihiisi/impl.md

 ### Bytecode generation with register allocation

+OPTIMIZE: Provide entry point or truthy branch mapping as hint to code whose register allocation eventually ends up at the relevant shuffling point

 * Post-order CFG DAG traversal (= go backwards through blocks and their contents).
   	- The calling convention is the only register constraint we have, so